-Act Fast if you want to better your chances of saving your Illinois Driver’s License:
+Act fast if you want to better your chances of saving your Illinois Driver’s License:

-A DUI Case has two separate parts:
+A DUI case has two separate parts:

 Asking a Judge to review your pending license:

 The Secretary of State will also allow you to drive for a part of the suspension if you apply and pay for participation in the BAIID (Breath Alcohol Ignition Interlock Devise) Program.
-In this program, you will have to install in your vehicle a breath-alcohol detection machine, and will have to blow into the device before starting the vehicle and while you are driving.
+In this program, you have to install in your vehicle a breath-alcohol detection machine, and you will have to blow into the device before starting the vehicle and while you are driving.
 BAIID is expensive, embarrassing, and degrading.
 By challenging the Statutory Summary Suspension early, you may not need to have the device.

-One benefit to having the Statutory Summary Suspension rescinded is that you do not have to pay the reinstatement fee of $250. for a first offense and $500. for a second offense.
+One benefit to having the Statutory Summary Suspension rescinded is that you do not have to pay the reinstatement fee of $250 for a first offense and $500 for a second offense.

 DUI is a Criminal Charge:

-By simply filing motions and beginning to fight the charges, I can be in a better position to have some or all of the case dismissed or charges reduced.
+By simply filing motions and beginning to fight the charges, I can be in a better position to have some or all of the case dismissed or the charges reduced.

-Each case presents its own set of facts that need to be reviewed.
+Each case presents its own set of facts that I need to review.
 I offer a free consultation in which I will spend time reviewing your case with you in person or on the phone.
 I will not use our time to persuade you to hire me.
-I will give you a frank review of your case, pointing out the strengths and the weaknesses.
+Instead, I will give you a frank review of your case, pointing out the strengths and the weaknesses.
 I will tell you what my fee will be and the direction I feel the case will head.
 No pressure–you may be under enough already–just honest, accurate advice.